samanshaiza004/portfolio-2023/src/pages/posts/pokemon-memory.md

 I opted to use the Pokemon API to fetch data from.
 I thought it'd be really cool, though a little impractical, to be able to play with all 1000+ Pokemon.

+## What did I learn?

+Something I struggled with at first was fetching data.
+There are probably a _gazillion_ ways to fetch from an API.
+XMLHttpRequest, jQuery, Fetch API, Axios?
+Do you want to use async/await or promises?
+How can I use the useEffect hook appropriately without forsaking my humanity?

+It's all so confusing, but, slowly, I've been getting used to the burn.

 ## What's next?

 I plan on making a simple CRUD app with PostgreSQL and React.